 The control and safety measures are very high, guaranteeing total sterility in the operating room (in order to prevent the possibility of infections once the mesh is placed).
 The large team of professionals at the Andromedi Clinic is headed by Dr. Blanca Madurga Patuel, one of the most renowned specialists in our country.
 This is one of the greatest ways we guarantee success.

-The most important advances we have already started implementing at our center in Seville mainly relate to the use of new meshes or adjustable bands, which will make it possible to carry out a completely personalized treatment that takes into account the anatomical or pathological characteristics of the patient.
+The most important advances we have already started implementing at our centers in Madrid, Seville and Tenerife mainly relate to the use of new meshes or adjustable bands, which will make it possible to carry out a completely personalized treatment that takes into account the anatomical or pathological characteristics of the patient.

 Is it permanent?
 Or are there can be revisions or changes?

 We can affirm that this solution is permanent.
 Once the success of the intervention has been verified after a reasonable period of time, no subsequent revisions or replacements are necessary.